 My biggest tip to do with time however would actually be after sunset.
 Don’t leave as soon the moment the sun drops below the horizon.
 Stick around, often you’ll find the sky lights up 10-20 minutes after the sun actually disappears.

-This, for me, is the most important tip - don't just rely on the camera to get the correct exposure.
-It will do an okay job but often with overexpose your image which will then be too bright and won't show to stunning colours.
+This, for me, is the most important of my sunset photography tips – don’t just rely on the camera to get the correct exposure.
+It will do an okay job but often with overexpose your image which will then be too bright and won’t show to stunning colours.

 Even with the most dazzling sunset, with amazing colours it’s always worth thinking about the foreground.
 The foreground is what takes a photo from being a beautiful sunset to a stunning image.
 So look around, find an interesting pier, lake or even a person.
 Just find something interesting to put in the foreground.
 This way, when you exposure correctly for the sky, the object will become a striking silhouette.

 If you’re photographing a portrait, you may find that by positioning them between you and the sunset, if you get the exposure just right the sun will light up their hair, which can really add some character to your portrait.